awesomeeng/zephjs/README.md

 ## Build your first Component

-Creating a component or a collection of components using ZephJS is super easy.
+Creating a component in ZephJS is super easy.

 #### Step 1 - Install node.js